subhashSitian/credit-card-servcie/README.md

 * Add card details into database
 * Retrieve all stored card details from table

-Adding new card detail service validates input request and make sure to not store duplicate card details which is already into database.
+Adding New card details service validates input request and make sure to not store duplicate card details which is already into database.
 Before storing any card deatils, it validates the card number using LUHN algorithm.

 Retrieve card details service just goes and fetches all data from table if any